nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-08-13-object-files-and-symbols.markdown

 For our case, we just care about whether the symbol in a given object file is defined or not.
-The type U (undefined) means that this symbol is referenced or used in in this object code/executable, but it's value wasn't defined here.
+The type U (undefined) means that this symbol is referenced or used in this object code/executable, but it's value wasn't defined here.
 When we compiled main.c alone and got the undefined symbol error, it should now make sense why we got the undefined symbol error for helper.  main.o contains a symbol for main, and references helper.  helper.o contains a symbol for